thomastech/PixelRadio/docs/Hardware/README.md

 ### ON AIR SIGN

-A 5V or 12V LED "On Air" sign can be installed at J8.
-As follows:\
+A 5V or 12V LED "On Air" indicator can be installed at J8, as follows:\
 J8-1 SIG: LED Gnd (-)\
 J8-2 12V: LED 12V Power (+), max 1A\
 J8-3 5V: LED 5V Power (+), max 250mA